-Each week until the end of the year, I will take listeners inside the remarkable and little-known story of a French community that openly resisted the Nazis, while rescuing 5,000 refugees.
+Each week until the end of the year, I will take listeners inside the remarkable and little-known story of a French community that openly resisted the Nazis and rescued 5,000 refugees.
 We’ll experience their heroic efforts through the words of leading figures, still living community members and some of the people they saved.
 We’ll also examine the important lessons this story offers us today — amidst rising authoritarianism and another global refugee crisis.